codedbymasood/wc-restock-alerts/readme.txt

 This external service usage is solely for displaying informational content and does not affect the core functionality of the plugin.
 All communications use secure HTTPS connections.

+== Screenshots ==

+1. General settings panel where you configure the plugin.
+2. Subscription table that tracks user activity: subscribed status, purchased items, emails sent, and product/variation details.
+3. Frontend view of how notifications are displayed to customers.
+4. Admin email template settings to customize outgoing messages.
+5. Email logs with status details showing whether emails were sent or failed.
+6. Onboarding process that guides users through initial setup.
+7. Debug logs section showing tracked issues, errors, and warnings.

 = Updating =

 Automatic updates should work smoothly, but we still recommend you back up your site.